Barbara F. Lee: Campaign support

 Lee chooses to support current and potential political candidates as well as artists who are women.
 While Lee receives some criticism for supporting only woman candidates, she insists that it is not a gender issue.
 She has contributed upwards of $2.5 million to various campaigns.

 Lee co-founded the White House Project with Laura Liswood and Marie Wilson in 1998, creating magazine advertisements that promoted potential female presidential candidates, such as Hillary Clinton and Christine Todd Whitman.
 The organization contributed to Jennifer Granholm's success in the 2002 Michigan gubernatorial election.

 Lee also established the Barbara Lee Family Foundation.
 The Foundation published its findings on the lack of success for women gubernatorial candidates and ways they could improve their image on the campaign trail in Keys to the Governor’s Office: The Guide for Women Running for Governor.
 It aims to resolve the tough/soft dilemma of voters paradoxically viewing women candidates as both too aggressive and too delicate.

 Art collection

 Lee became interested in modern art after her father took her to the Museum of Modern Art's 50th anniversary exhibit of the Armory Show.
 Additionally, Lee's mother-in-law, Mildred Schiff Lee, was an early collector of Andy Warhol, Robert Rauschenberg, and Jasper Johns.
 Inspired by the Guerrilla Girls' protests about the lack of women's art in museums, Lee began donating to the Institute of Contemporary Art in Boston to amass The Barbara Lee Collection of Art by Women.
+She served them as a Vice Chair on their Board of Trustees in 2020.